A 13-Day Summer Hokkaido Itinerary Beyond the Snow

 Day 2: Sapporo

-The canteen food in Hokkaido University was unexpectedly good and affordable.
-While Shiroi Koibito Park is a great place to take tonnes of Instagram-worthy pictures, their signature ice-cream was so-so for the price.
-I can’t believe we felt homesick already on the second day of our trip that we had our dinner at a Singaporean (/Malaysian) restaurant – food was good but different from home still.
+The canteen food at Hokkaido University was unexpectedly good and affordable.
+While Shiroi Koibito Park is a great place to take tonnes of Instagram-worthy pictures, their signature ice cream was so-so for the price.
+I can’t believe we felt homesick already on the second day of our trip when we had our dinner at a Singaporean (/Malaysian) restaurant – the food was good but different from home still.

 Image credit: Shao Hua